thomasmendez/open-lms-blended/DIGITALOCEAN.md

 Quick breakdown of the NGINX configuration file:

-* Server will be listening to port 80 (defualt port for EC2 Instance to allow users to access it)
+* Server will be listening to port 80 (defualt port for Droplet to allow users to access it)
 * ```location /``` is the locaiton of the html files we will be using (it is going to be the final build)
 * ```location /api/``` will be what NGINX will look for when fetch request are made and will send the request to our desired proxy server, which is where our node js server is running